Molasses Reef | Key Largo, Florida Keys

 Molasses Reef is a coral reef located within the Florida Keys National Marine Sanctuary.
 It lies to the southeast offshore of the island of Key Largo, and is to the east of the famous John Pennekamp Coral Reef State Park.
 This reef has been made into a “Sanctuary Preservation Area”.

 The Florida Keys enjoys a reputation among divers and snorkelers as the place where the American waters turn tropical, making the island chain a prime spot for underwater adventure such as scuba diving and snorkeling!
 One of the better known sites for divers and snorkelers alike is Molasses Reef, a vibrant underwater reef system off the island of Key Largo, the first island one encounters when driving south from the mainland into the Keys.
 This location in the Florida Keys make it a destination for many tourists to the Keys, as well as for those living in Miami.
-The Molasses Reef Sanctuary Preservation Area, a well known Key Largo dive site, is the most heavily visited coral reef in the Upper Keys – perhaps the world – for scuba diving and snorkeling.
-Easily accessible, the Molasses Reef Area is the most heavily visited reef in the Florida Keys and perhaps the entire world for scuba diving.
-Famous for its clear water, abundant fish and marine life, with numerous boulder corals.
+The Molasses Reef Sanctuary Preservation Area, a well known and easily accessible Key Largo dive site, is the most heavily visited coral reef in the Upper Keys – perhaps the world – for scuba diving and snorkeling.
+A site famous for its clear water, abundant fish, and marine life with numerous boulder corals.
 It is a classic outer reef with a well-defined spur and groove system of coral development, as you can see on a Molasses Reef dive site map.
 At the central portion of Molasses, offshore of the light, are a large ship’s winch and historic Spanish anchor.
 Sea Dwellers Dive Center of Key Largo offers daily scuba diving excursions to this beautiful area.
 There over 30 marked key largo dive sites located within this reef area, making it the biggest in the Florida Keys.
 The Molasses Reef dive locations are the best in the Florida Keys!

 Molasses Reef is located within the boundaries of the Key Largo Existing Management Area